fibonacci1729/spin-sdk-router/README.md

 # spin-sdk-router

-TODO: Various attempts to improve HTTP routing for the Spin Rust SDK.
+WIP: Various attempts to improve HTTP routing for the Spin Rust SDK.